 The School's buildings are normally unlocked from 8am to 6pm, Monday to Friday.
-If you need to be in your office outside these hours, you must sign the Out-of-Hours book that is located at the main entrance to each building.
+If you need to be in your office outside these hours, you must complete the Out-of-Hours online form.
 Out-of-Hours access to the laboratories is not allowed without prior risk assessment, and without at least two people present.